-The benefits of a salt water hot tub go beyond less eye and skin irritation, low maintenance and being cheaper to operate.
+The benefits of a salt water as a hot tub sanitizer go beyond less eye and skin irritation, low maintenance and being cheaper to operate.
 You will require less draining and in most cases you will only need to drain your hot tub once a year compared to the recommended every 3 months with regular hot tubs.
-This is due to less foaming and buildup of scum lines from glues, binders and bi-products used in the production of bromine pucks.
+This is due to reduced foaming and buildup of scum lines from glues, binders and bi-products used in the production of chemical chlorine pucks and bromine.

-If you are considering purchasing a new hot tub or converting your existing system to a salt water hot tub we'll explain how easy to is below but we'll first take a look at the benefits of a salt water system.
+If you are considering purchasing a new hot tub or converting your existing system to a salt water hot tub system we'll explain how easy to is below but we'll first take a look at the benefits of a salt water hot tub.

-Just about any hot tub can be converted to produce chlorine from a generator with no alterations to your existing plumbing system needed aside from adding the generator.
+Just about any hot tub, including a portable hot tub, can be converted to produce chlorine from a generator with no alterations to your existing plumbing system needed aside from adding the generator.
 The drop over units available on the market today make it incredibly easy to get started and all you have to do is plug the unit in and let it do it's work.

-A salt water hot tub conversion is really simple and once it's installed you will need less balancing chemicals before you can relax and enjoy.
+A salt water hot tub conversion is really simple and once it's installed you will need less balancing chemicals than before so you can relax and enjoy your hot tub more often.
 If you are filling your tub for the first time make sure the water levels are at the required height and you balance your hot tub chemistry before installing the salt system.

 With everything balanced it's time to add the appropriate amount of hot tub salt.
 The most common salinity required is 2,500 ppm but refer to the manufacturers instructions and guidelines for your specific salt system.
 The amount of salt is really low and works out to about 2 pounds for every 100 gallons but be sure not to add too much otherwise you will have to empty some water and refill.

-If you own a salt water hot tub it's good idea to invest in some salt water test strips or a digital salt meter if you prefer the convenience of instant and easy easy results.
+If you own a salt water hot tub it's good idea to invest in some salt water test strips or a test kit if you prefer the precision of a drop test.
 If your salt system has digital readouts of salinity it's still a good idea to self test regularly especially if you are new to owning salt water hot tub.

 The drop over or DO method is the easiest because it doesn't require any plumbing or altering your existing system.
-You simply hang the chlorine generator device over the edge of your pool so it is fully immersed in the water.
-You might find that attaching it to the filter or using a fasting device will help keep it in place.
+You simply hang the drop in salt water system over the edge of your pool so it is fully immersed in the water.
+You might find that attaching it to the filter or using a fastening device will help keep it in place.

 In addition to the many benefits of a salt water hot tub you will find that it will be a lot easier to balance the chemistry.
-This is due to the fact that salt water is more stable and enables everything else to work more harmoniously.
+Salt water is also more stable and is better able to prevent harmful bacterial outbreaks like P. aeruginosa that can cause hot tub folliculitis.
 A properly balanced hot tub will increase the efficiency of the salt system so it's a good idea to test the water at least once a week.